Batman12456/stock-movement-prediction/README.md

 ## Technologies Used

 - **Python**: Core language for scripting and implementation.
-- **PRAW**: To scrape posts and comments from the "WallStreetBets" subreddit.
+- **PRAW**: To scrape posts and comments from the "2allstreetbets" subreddit.
 - **TextBlob**: For sentiment analysis and computing polarity scores.
 - **yfinance**: To fetch historical stock data.
 - **TensorFlow/Keras**: For building and training the neural network.